 Backups give you clean, fully functional versions of your store to fall back on in the event of a major issue.
 If you can’t simply disable a conflicting extension or roll back to a previous version, backups will allow you to restore your store to a working condition so you can start over.

-We recommend using VaultPress for this process.
-As part of a Jetpack Premium Plan, VaultPress gives you automated backups of your WooCommerce store on a weekly, daily, or hourly basis.
+We recommend using Jetpack for this process.
+As part of a Personal, Premium, or Professional plan, Jetpack will give you automated backups of your WooCommerce store on a daily basis.

-VaultPress will let you “set it and forget it” — that is, set up fully automated backups once and never touch again unless you need to restore one.
+Jetpack lets you « set it and forget it » — that is, set up fully automated backups once and never touch them again unless you need to restore one.
 And if you do need to restore a backup, you can return to a previous version in a single click.

 Create a separate testing environment